Seasonal favorites with an Asian twist

 This breakfast dish from the Philippines calls for day-old rice and lots of garlic.

 Rice noodles give a simple stir-fry a homey feel.

 Chow fun is the Chinese name for rice noodles.

 Ginger is Mother Nature’s protective cloak, shielding us from sickness on winter days.
 This tea is very spicy—if it tastes too strong, dilute it with more hot water and honey.

-Skip the deep-fried calories by roasting marinated tofu to crispy-on-the-outside, tender-on-the-inside perfection.
+Skip the deep-fried calories that usually go along with this take-out favorite by roasting marinated tofu to crispy-on-the-outside, tender-on-the-inside perfection.